-Why must you care about negative balance protection?
+Why should you care about negative balance protection?

-Negative balance protection became more important after the Swiss franc crisis in 2011 when Swiss National Bank (SNB) stopped holding its currency against the EUR at a fixed currency rate.
+The concept of negative balance protection came into public focus in 2011 when the Swiss National Bank (SNB) stopped holding its currency against the EUR at a fixed currency rate.
 The Swiss franc rapidly strengthened against the EUR, and a lot of traders shorting the franc ended up with huge negative balances.
 They basically lost more than they had on their account.

 When you have a negative balance, the broker asks you to deposit more money.
-If you don't do so, the broker can come after you and collect the money you owe for it.
-So it is important how you or your broker handle this issue.
+If you don't comply, the broker can take action to collect the money you owe them.

-Negative balance protection means that you can't lose more than your deposited money, i.e. you won't owe money to the broker.
+Negative balance protection means that you can't lose more money than what is on your account, i.e. you won't owe any money to your broker.

-Let's say you deposit $1,000 to your account and you buy a share with 5:1 leverage.
-In this case, you will have a position of $5,000.
-If there is a market turbulence and your share price drops 7%, you will suffer a 35% loss due to your leverage.
-This is $1,750 loss in dollars.
-This loss will eat your $1,000 deposited money and a further $750 which you will owe to the broker.
-If you do this transaction at a broker which provides a negative balance protection, your loss can't be bigger than the deposited $1,000.
+Let's say you deposit $1,000 to your account and you enter a CFD trade with a 5:1 leverage.
+In this case, you will have a position worth $5,000.
+If there is market turbulence and your position suddenly drops 25%, you will suffer a $1,250 loss, or 125% of your deposited money, due to the leverage.
+This means your $1,000 balance won't cover your losses and you would owe the broker $250 – if they didn't provide negative balance protection.

-Negative balance protection was a really hot issue among the regulators in the last few years.
-Finally, the European Securities and Market Authority announced its new regulation on forex, CFDs and binary options which includes the negative balance protection on a per-account basis.
-This new regulation will come into force in 2018 summer.
+Negative balance protection has been a really hot issue among regulators for years.
+Eventually, the European Securities and Market Authority announced a new regulation on forex, CFDs and binary options, which includes negative balance protection on a per-account basis.
+This regulation will came into force in mid-2018.